Updated: February 1, 2021

 - CRC work is essential to address health-related social needs and social determinants of health that directly impact individual health outcomes and population health.

-- Components of CRC Programs
+Tool: PIH guide on the Components of CRC Programs

 - Case investigators and contact tracers should complete an initial needs identification for all cases and contacts.